LisaHuelsmann/CommentTo-LaMannaEtAl-Science/data/readme.md

 ## Modify structure of the dataset

-Change column names and coding (for applicability with code by LaManna et al.)
+Change column names and coding (for applicability with code by LaManna *et al*.)

 ```r
 dat$gx <- dat$PX